ppiyush13/font-face-node/readme.md

 ## Background

 - Lets admit that it is very tedious job to manually generate @font-face CSS rules with corret URL source for a given font files stored in local project directory.

 - In order to apply fonts across all browser vendors, we may need to maintain more that one font format.
 This aggrevates the issue further.

 - Online interactive web directory for fonts, like Google Fonts, auto generates CSS stylesheet with @font-face rules making it quite popular amoung front-ends developers.

-    - For locally stored font files, *@font-face/node* is an attempt to auto generate @font-face rules with given configurations to relieve developers from manually configuring for every project.
+- For locally stored font files, **@font-face/node** is an attempt to auto generate @font-face rules with given configurations to relieve developers from manually configuring for every project.

+- **@font-face/node** also copies font files to build / dist directory provided on configurations.

 ## Usage
-*@font-face/node* can be invoked from CLI or the API access.
+**@font-face/node** can be invoked from CLI or the API access.

 ### CLI usage
 Create a configuration file in the root project directory .
-*@font-face/node* uses cosmiconfig to read a configuration which can be configured with any following names:
+**@font-face/node** uses cosmiconfig to read a configuration which can be configured with any of the following names:

 - .font-facerc
 - .font-facerc.json